Mývatn in North-Iceland - Part IV - Mt. Námafjall, Krafla & Leirhnjúkur Geothermal Areas

 This area is only some 5 km away from Mývatn and here you will see a big contrast in the landscape and vegetation; changing from the green and vegetated Mývatn area to the barren and colourful geothermal landscape of the Krafla area.

 Let's first stop at Mt.
-Námafjall (485 meters above sea level), which is the orange/yellow mountain south of Námaskarð - hovering above the geothermal area Hverarönd.
+Námafjall, which is the orange/yellow rhyolite mountain south of Námaskarð - towering over the geothermal area Hverir.

 The geothermal area by Mt.
-Námafjall covers some 4 km2 and is one of Iceland's largest sulphur spring areas.
+Námafjall is one of Iceland's most accessible geothermal areas.

 A fuming borehole